 The Ministry of Land Reform (MLR) has secured World Bank funding to help modernise its land management.
 This includes a pre-feasibility study to support the planning of an effective project – considering improvement of geodetic infrastructure, review of usage policies, integration of systems, and the mapping and registration of land parcels.

 With KfW Bank funding, Ordnance Survey (OS) undertook this feasibility study and highlighted the tasks to take the MLR to the next stage of their land reform programme, supporting sustainable use of Namibia’s land resources.

-- Working with the MLR to determine the specification and accuracy requirements for capturing aerial imagery.
-These will underpin the registration and mapping of rural and communal land parcels – including the design of a new data acquisition, mapping and revision programme.
+Furthermore, OS worked with the MLR to determine the specification and accuracy requirements for capturing aerial imagery to underpin the registration and mapping of rural and communal land parcels, including the design of a new data acquisition, mapping and revision programme.